ayob9956/Parking/README.md

 **Secure Online Payment**: Conduct transactions securely through our integrated payment system.
 **Responsive and Mobile-Friendly**: The website is fully responsive, providing a seamless experience on all devices.
 How to Use the Website
-1-Visit the Website: Navigate to our Parking Space Booking System's in your preferred web browser.
+**1-Visit the Website**: Navigate to our Parking Space Booking System's in your preferred web browser.
-2-Choose a Location: Select from a range of available parking locations.
+**2-Choose a Location**: Select from a range of available parking locations.
-3-Determine Parking Duration: Specify your required parking duration.
+**3-Determine Parking Duration**: Specify your required parking duration.